robashton/blog/input/pages/My relationship with SOLID - Seeing I to I/content.markdown

 As mentioned yesterday, I actually don't mind the .NET teams decision to break ISP here because the usage of these streams would be much harder with the number of variations in behaviour a stream can actually have.

-Tomorrow we'll look at why ISP is irrelevant in the grand scheme of things however, as we reach the final entry in this little brain-dump and talk about DI.
+Tomorrow we'll look at why ISP is irrelevant in the grand scheme of things however, as we reach the final entry in this little brain-dump and talk about DI and how it encourages the use of role interfaces.